Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 This weapon gain one extra eligible Mastery property (choose when you infuse this weapon) which its wielder can use even without Weapon Mastery class feature.

-After a Long Rest, the Artificer can tinker with the weapon and change the Mastery property with a different eligible one.
+After a **:rest-long: Long Rest**, the Artificer can tinker with the weapon and change the Mastery property with a different eligible one.

 ---